Skip to main content

 Multifamily financing

-Apartment building loans are structured differently than single-family or small multifamily financing.
-Once a property reaches 5 or more units, most lenders classify it as commercial real estate, which means different underwriting criteria, different documentation requirements, and different loan structures.
-The good news is that multifamily is one of the most financeable asset classes in real estate.
+Apartment building financing is structured differently than single-family or small multifamily lending.
+Once a property reaches 5 or more units, most lenders classify it as commercial real estate, which means underwriting is built around net operating income, occupancy, unit mix, property condition, and the borrower's plan for the building.
+The right loan depends on whether the property is already stabilized, needs renovations, or is being refinanced out of short-term debt.

 Typical terms